 The Inventory provides a snapshot of the natural resources in a park.
 Monitoring tracks the health of the natural resources across time.
 Effective monitoring programs alert park managers about changes—both positive and negative—in a timely way so that they can make informed decisions to protect the resources.

-At Cuyahoga Valley National Park, the largest inventory and monitoring project focuses on wetlands.
+At Cuyahoga Valley, the largest inventory and monitoring project focuses on wetlands.
 Wetlands are a significant part of the park's natural environment.
 Nearly 1,500 individual wetlands cover over 1,900 acres within the park.
 Many of the wetlands are smaller than one acre.
 However, about 40 are larger than ten acres.
 All of these occur in the Cuyahoga River floodplain.

 Inventory & Monitoring Reports and Data

-Reports and data are found on the NPS Inventory and Monitoring website.
+All reports and data can be found on the NPS Inventory and Monitoring website.
 Below are some of the reports related to Cuyahoga Valley.